Fujifilm X-A5 vs Sony RX10 IV

 The X-A5 writes its imaging data to SDXC cards, while the RX10 IV uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A5 and Sony Cyber-shot DSC-RX10 IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the X-A5 and the RX10 IV are recent models that are part of the current product line-up.
-The RX10 IV replaced the earlier Sony RX10 III, while the X-A5 followed on from the Fujifilm X-A3.
+The RX10 IV is a recent model that features in the current product line-up of Sony.
+In contrast, the X-A5 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-A5 better than the Sony RX10 IV or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.